-You could easily spend your entire trip visiting all these beautiful places, but if you are short on time, I recommend checking this 3 weeks itinerary to Japan, which includes several world heritage sites.
+You could easily spend your entire trip visiting all these beautiful places, but if you are short on time, I recommend checking this 3-week itinerary to Japan, which includes several world heritage sites.

 Japan is diverse, so it appeals to all travellers, especially groups or families with different interests.
-Young travellers will want to visit the Pokémon mega center Tokyo which is a huge megastore with everything Pokémon including toys, pillows and stationary.
+Young travellers will want to visit the Pokémon Mega Centre Tokyo which is a huge megastore with everything Pokémon including toys, pillows and stationary.
 Manga and anime lovers should visit Akihabara and meander around the most interesting anime paraphernalia.

 For foodies, we recommend taking a sushi-making class and visiting the many izakayas (local gastropubs).
 Go to Omoide Yokocho in Tokyo for some delicious yakitori or take a foodie tour to learn more about fascinating dishes.